Echo-Chat-Systems/docs/api/markdown/definitions/Reputation/Remark.md

 ```

 Where
-- `sig` is the signature of
+- `signature` is the signature of the remark computed by the user commiting it
-- `dir` is a signed integer between -1 and 1 indicating the direction of the remark.
+- `direction` is a signed short (represented as an enum) between -1 and 1 indicating the direction of the remark.
-- `com` is an optional 256 character string.
+- `comment` is an optional string denoting any comments the user may have.
-- `usr` is the user id
+- `user` is the public key of the user commiting the comment.

 ### Compacted